 We do not sell allocation software.
-GreaseBook is production capture.
-We feed clean daily volumes into whatever allocation engine you run.
+GreaseBook is production capture that also handles the common allocation cases built in.
+We feed clean daily volumes into whatever allocation engine you run, or we handle the split ourselves when the math is standard.
 That gives us a neutral view on which allocation platforms actually work for independents.

 The Shortlist